Iraqi Dolma (Middle Eastern Stuffed Vegetables)

-For this specific recipe, you'll see what I used in the next section, but here are all the types of vegetables that can be used in Iraqi dolma.
-It can be made with all or a combination of these, depending on availability and seasons:
+For this specific recipe, you’ll see what I used in the next section, but here are all the types of vegetables that can be used, depending on availability and season.
+There are no hard and fast rules.

-- Onions - this is absolutely essential and in my mind what makes Iraqi dolma amazing
+- Onions, layers separated.
+It is absolutely essential and in my mind what makes Iraqi dolma amazing

 - Tomato

-- Swiss chard, grape leaves or cabbage, or combination of them (basically a "leafy" vegetable) - my favourite is the swiss chard!
+- Swiss chard, grape leaves or cabbage, or a combination of them – my favourite is the swiss chard!

 - Cabbage (sometimes added in the winter, and if you love the sound of that, check out this malfouf recipe for stuffed cabbage rolls)

-Other varieties of Iraqi dolma may also include a mix of spices (such as allspice, cumin, coriander, cinnamon, paprika) and/or various herbs (such as finely chopped dill, parsley, cilantro).
+Other varieties of Iraqi dolma may also include a mix of spices (such as allspice, cumin, coriander, cinnamon, paprika) and/or various herbs (such as finely chopped dill, parsley, cilantro), depending on the region in Iraq.

-For the actual vegetables that we'll be stuffing, I used the vegetables pictured below.
-One onion will yield about 4-5 useable layers.
-The amounts in the recipe filled a 7 quart pot, and you can feel free to use less or more of each vegetable based on preference and based on your pot size.
-If you don't have a large enough pot, you can use 2 and save one for later!
+The ingredient amounts in this recipe filled a 7 quart pot, and you can feel free to use less or more of each vegetable based on preference and based on your pot size.
+If you don’t have a large enough pot, you can use 2 and save one for later.
 More on how to adjust this recipe below.

 Watch me make dolma in this video: